manics/github-batch-updater/README.md

 Run `./main.js addfile --help` to see usage information.

-For example, this will open a GitHub pull request that adds the local file `README.md` to `dir2/README-2.md` in the `manicstreetpreacher/github-api-test` repository:
+For example, this will open a GitHub pull request that adds the local file `README.md` to `dir2/README-2.md` and removes `unwanted.txt` in the `manicstreetpreacher/github-api-test` repository:

-    ./main.js addfile README.md --base manicstreetpreacher/github-api-test --dest dir2/README-2.md --branch test-new-ref --title 'This is a test' --body $'This is a test of creating a PR using [octokit rest.js](https://github.com/octokit/rest.js/)\n\n:octocat: :smile: :star:' --force
+    ./main.js --base manicstreetpreacher/github-api-test --branch test-new-ref \
+    --title 'This is a test' --body $'This is a test of creating a PR using [octokit rest.js](https://github.com/octokit/rest.js/)\n\n:octocat: :smile: :star:' --force \
+    --addfile README.md --destfile dir2/README-2.md \
+    --rmfile unwanted.txt

 Note this uses [Bash ANSI C-like escape sequences](http://wiki.bash-hackers.org/syntax/quoting?s[]=ansi&s[]=sequence#ansi_c_like_strings) to pass multiple lines to the body.

+Multiple `--addfile` and `--rmfile` arguments can be passed.
+All `--addfile` arguments must have a corresponding `--destfile`.